-As summer heat gives way to fall’s more temperate weather, patios and decks become a prime place for entertaining family and friends or just relaxing after a hard day of work.
+As we’re living outside more, patios and decks become a prime place for entertaining family and friends or just relaxing after a hard day of work.
 Chances are your outdoor space could use a little sprucing up, and your mudroom needs organization help.

-We’ve teamed up with our friends at Southern Patio for guidance on selecting the best planters, while we offer tips on setting up a mudroom to keep your home clean during patio season.
+We’ve teamed up another one of The AMES Companies brands, Southern Patio, for guidance on selecting the best planters, while we offer tips on setting up a mudroom to keep your home tidy.

 How you primarily use your patio and backyard will help determine the best way to set up your mudroom.